HUMAN FORMS IN MOVEMENT

 Hidden in the photos?

-It is however possible that this sculpture is partly visible in an unfinished state in a number of photographs taken in Boccioni’s studio in April-May 1913 (2, to the left).
+It is however possible that this sculpture is partly visible in an unfinished state in a number of photographs taken in Boccioni’s studio in April-May 1913 (2, red arrow).
 It is certainly plausible that Boccioni had started sculpting Human Forms in Movement but did not have time to finish it in time for the Paris exhibition at Galerie La Boëtie starting in June – since it does not appear in the catalogue.
 However, he may have managed to finish it in time for the Rome exhibition in December.
 Furthermore, the title of the work would also suggest that it is a striding form, and thus quite large in keeping with the other striding sculptures.

 Most of Boccioni's sculptures started out as preparatory sketches, and we believe the same must have been the case here.
 There are some 20 sketches on the theme of Human Forms in Motion (here an example, 3) to give us a very rough idea of what Boccioni sculpted.